In this Q&A, I look at how to set up a proofreading business, how to acquire clients and how to handle payments.

 How much should I charge?

-Take a look at the following articles here on the Proofreader’s Parlour:
+Take a look at the following articles here on The Editing Blog:

 What you charge will be determined by your particular needs, your ability to access clients who’ll meet those needs, whom you’re working for, and what you’re doing.